MikeyLHolm/F-Secure/readme.txt

 Opening and closing of file?

-Dependant of the use of software.
-For ex a SW that runs every 24h it would be silly to keep file open for 23h55mins after finishing with the requests in 5mins.
-So I chose to open and close the log at the start and end of request loop.
+    I chose to open and close the log at the start and end of request loop.
+If it runs continuously it would be better choice to keep the file open for whole duration.

 Config.ini?
 	if checking_period > 0 loop requests for with interval of checking_period
 	else run requests once.

+    content_requirement and filter_str work as one.
+Values should be given without '  or  ". e.g. content_requirement = login

+    if content_requirement is present it is always used as filterer and searches response.text for match.

-	if requirement is empty run requests with no filters. else filter final part of web site addresses with requirement:
+	else filter final part of web site addresses with requirement:

 		e.g. requirement = login then everything including last '/' is removed and